ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak2305/overview.md

 The RAK2305 module, a part of the WisBlock Wireless series, is designed to be part of a production-ready IoT solution in a modular way and must be combined with a WisBlock Core and a Base module.

-The RAK2305 module is a 2.4&nbsp;GHz Wi-Fi and Bluetooth in a single module.
+The RAK2305 module is a 2.4 GHz Wi-Fi and Bluetooth in a single module.
 The core of the module is an ESP32-WROVER, which features a PCB antenna.
 This module is designed to be part of the Internet-of-Things (IoT) applications.
 It can function as a Central or Peripheral in a Bluetooth network.
 Internally, it supports SPI/I2C/UART interfaces.

 ## Product Features

 * **Module specifications**
     * Espressif ESP32 WROVER
-    * 2.4&nbsp;GHz Wi-Fi and Bluetooth
+    * 2.4 GHz Wi-Fi and Bluetooth
     * Espressif AT command interface
     * Option to flash custom firmware
 * **Power consumption control**
     * The RAK2305 modules power supply can be controlled by the WisBlock Core MCU to reduce power consumption.
 * **Size**
-    * 35 x 25&nbsp;mm
+    * 35 x 25 mm

 ## Prerequisites